How to insure a lease car

 Just like any other vehicle on the road, lease cars have to be insured by law, and it’s rare for cover to be included with the lease.
 That means you’re responsible for getting insurance before getting behind the wheel.

-Luckily, covering a lease car isn’t so different from insuring a car you own, you can still use our standard cover and you won't need specialist insurance, but it can still create unique issues.
-Which is why we wrote this guide.
+Luckily, covering a lease car isn’t so different from insuring a car you own, you can still use our standard cover and you won't need specialist insurance.

 How do I insure a lease car?